maby200/lambda_function/README.md

 # Hi!
 I've created a Lambda Function.

-At my understanding, Lambda functions are useful to automate actions that might be useful for monitoring, or supervising the behavior of your server.
+At my understanding, Lambda functions are useful to automate actions that are be key when monitoring, or supervising the behavior of your server.

 In this repo, I uploaded a lambda function that gives you the response when payment in mercadopago is done.